 Jack has worked with a wide range of museums and arts organisations and delivered film and animation workshops at the National Media Museum for 8 years before relocating to Scotland.

-Brodie Sim is a visual artist based on the Isle of Tiree and has worked within the creative industries since graduating from Edinburgh College of Art in 2013.
-She has spent the past 4 years as Programme Co-ordinator at The Common Guild.
-Brodie is passionate about inspiring young minds and has spent 6 years working freelance in art education and engagement programmes with some of Scotland’s leading art organisations, including Edinburgh Sculpture Workshop, Edinburgh International Festival, Edinburgh Art Festival, Glasgow Sculpture Studios, St Andrews University and Artlink.
+Brodie Sim is a visual artist and producer based on the Isle of Tiree and has worked within the creative industries since graduating from Edinburgh College of Art in 2013.
+Brodie is passionate about inspiring young minds and has spent 8 years working freelance in art education and engagement programmes with some of Scotland’s leading art organisations, including Edinburgh Sculpture Workshop, Edinburgh International Festival, Edinburgh Art Festival and Glasgow Sculpture Studios.

 Jen Skinner has 19 years’ experience in film exhibition, from managing Hebden Bridge Picture House to developing the film education programme at the National Media Museum and as part of the festival team for both Bradford Animation Festival and Bradford International Film Festival.